Hammertoe Surgery in Brooklyn

 A hammertoe is a flexible or rigid contraction usually affecting the second, third, fourth or fifth toes.
 Most often a biome-chanical abnormality results in the larger muscles of the foot and leg overpowering the smaller intrinsic muscles of the foot.
 Muscle imbalance leads to a bending or "buckling" of the toe joints.
 These buckled or contracted positions create any number of problems within and on top of the toe deformity.
 One or more small joints become prominent on top of the malpositioned toe.
 Tendons, ligaments and joint capsules in that area have a greater chance of tightening and shortening.
 Shoe irritation of the deformed digit results.in corns, skin inflammation and inability to wear shoes comfortably.
-If left untreated, these conditions can progress to ulcers or infections.
+If left untreated with podiatry services, these conditions can progress to ulcers or infections.

 A flexible hammertoe refers to a reducible hammertoe in contrast to the rigid hammertoe where the deformity is fixed or not easily straightened.
 There are many causes of ham-mertoes.
 Some are congenital, hereditary or acquired.
 An inherited condition may mean an inherited muscle imbalance around the toe or a parent with an abnormally long toe.
 An acquired hammertoe refers to those caused by short stockings or short/pointed shoes, especially where a long toe is present.
 Arthritic patients and those with diabetic neuropathy can be more susceptible to hammertoes.
-Hammertoe surgery in Brooklyn may be necessary, but contact us first so we can help fully analyze your needs.
+Hammertoe surgery by a pediatric podiatrist in Brooklyn may be necessary, but contact us first so we can help fully analyze your foot care needs.

 1. Trimming, digital splinting and/or padding of the corn.